 In various parts of the state, massive wind turbines dot the landscape.
 Many of them are located on farms and ranches, with landowners going about the business of plowing and planting in the shadow of the turbines.
 A network of recently constructed, 130-foot transmission towers and transmission lines traverse the state’s pastures and scrub land.

-Major developers range from Texas-based wind companies — such as Austin-headquartered Cielo Wind Power and Dallas-based Tri-Global Energy — to large power companies, such as Duke Energy, Shell, and
+Major developers range from Texas-based wind companies — such as Austin-headquartered Cielo Wind Power and Dallas-based Tri-Global Energy — to large power companies, such as Duke Energy, Shell, and Germany-based E.ON, which constructed the Roscoe Wind Farm in 2009.

 Proponents argued that incentives and goals are needed for wind, ‘because it can make money.’